basedproperty/ShittyDesmos/README.md

 # ShittyDesmos
-Graphing Calculator made in Synapse X's Drawing API
+Graphing Calculator made in Synapse X's Drawing API (should work on most exploits)

 **Usage**